MuDRiC: Multi-Dialect Reasoning for Arabic Commonsense Validation

 \section{Introduction}

-Common sense reasoning is a fundamental task in natural language processing (NLP), enabling machines to interpret and generate text in ways that align with human intuition~\cite{sap-etal-2020-commonsense}.
-It is a critical component of natural language understanding (NLU), enabling AI systems to make plausible inferences about the world and engage in human-like conversation~\cite{10.1145/2701413}.
-However, conversational commonsense often involves implicit social norms, cultural references~\cite{sadallah-etal-2025-commonsense}, and pragmatic reasoning that vary across dialects.
-Capturing this variation is essential for building systems that can understand and reason over natural dialogue in a way that aligns with human expectations.
+Common sense reasoning is a fundamental task in natural language processing (NLP), enabling machines to interpret and generate text in ways that align with human intuition~\citep{sap-etal-2020-commonsense}.
+It is critical for AI systems to make plausible inferences about the world and engage in human-like conversation~\citep{10.1145/2701413}.
+However, conversational commonsense often involves implicit social norms, cultural references~\citep{sadallah-etal-2025-commonsense}, and pragmatic reasoning that vary across dialects.